List of United States Navy oilers

+Oilers are considered to be auxiliaries by the US Navy, and this article's lists are thus a subset of this type of ship.
+All other auxiliaries can be found at List of auxiliaries of the United States Navy, including the gasoline tankers.
+Tankers commissioned into the Navy for bulk storage at mobile bases by Service Squadrons during World War II were not classed as auxiliaries but as unclassified miscellaneous vessels (IX).

 Ship status is indicated as either currently active [A] (including ready reserve), inactive [I], or precommissioning [P].
 Ships in the inactive category include only ships in the inactive reserve, ships which have been disposed from US service have no listed status.
 Ships in the precommissioning category include ships under construction or on order.